 Mediation

-Mediation is one of the alternative dispute resolution (ADR) processes where the involved parties have a meeting facilitated by a mediator to resolve your legal matters without going to court.
+Mediation is one of the alternative dispute resolution (ADR) processes where the involved parties have a meeting facilitated by a mediator to resolve their legal matters without going to court.

 Participating in mediation is significantly less stressful than going through litigation or even arbitration.
 That is because litigation involves many adversarial steps such as Questioning (also known as Discovery or Examination) and trial where what the party said can be used against them and often results in a win-lose outcome made by a third party.
 The fact that a third party is making a decision is the same for arbitration.
 Mediation, in contrast, is carried out in a safe environment because the parties agree to keep exchanged information out of the court (“without prejudice”).
 In addition, the goal of mediation is to reach a win-win solution by the parties.